renaudcerrato/renaudcerrato.github.io/_posts/2016-05-23-build-your-homemade-router-part2.md

         route all accept
 ```

-You can test the above setup by starting `firehol` manually (`sudo firehol start`) and by connecting your laptop to the available NIC port: **you should now be able to browse the internet.**
+You can test the above setup by starting `firehol` manually (`sudo firehol start`) and by connecting a laptop to the available NIC port: **you should now be able to browse the internet.**

 As a last point, **do not forget** to edit `/etc/default/firehol` to enable autostart on boot: